np-overflow/k8s-cms/README.md

 ## Limitations
 What does not work:
 - multiple contests - only supports running one contest at a time

 ## Roadmap

+### Version 0.1 alpha
 - dockerizing all these:
     - Database  :heavy_check_mark:
     - ResourceService :heavy_check_mark: